ryanorsinger/intro-to-deep-learning-with-keras/README.md

-# ⏳ Intro to Deep Learning with Keras
+# Intro to Deep Learning with Keras

 ## Summary

-Today you will get an intro to deep learning and run a neural network with Keras 📊
+Today you will get an intro to deep learning and run a neural network with Keras.

-You will see that getting started is *accessible* and you don't have to know everything to get started
+You will see that getting started is *accessible* and you don't have to know everything to get started.

-We will import a data set, explore the shape of the data, and create a deep learning model
+We will import a data set, explore the shape of the data, and create a deep learning model.

 ## Context